-If you decide to use this book to your topic create a hyperlink to it (URL) and hide it – this means that students won't be able to see it but users with a Teacher or Tutor role will.
+If you decide to use this book in your topic create a hyperlink to it (URL) and hide it – this means that students won't be able to see it but users with a Teacher or Tutor role will.

 Use this FLO book as your main reference point for teaching online.
 Revisit it to refresh your memory about your role as an online teacher.